saxenism/saxenism-expressions/_posts/2022-10-09-Bit-Packing.md

 // Let's try some bit magic now.
 The way of the Bit Magician (Frankly it's just bit packing.
 Nothing fancy :P)
 //////////////////////////////////////////////////////////////////////////////////////////////////////

+    // Takes four 8 bytes uints and pack it into a single uint256
+    // Initialize a number `packedMarksUint` which has 256 0's
-    function packMarksIntoASingleUint(uint a, uint b, uint c, uint d) private pure returns (uint packedResult) {
+    // Take the number that you want to pack, shift it to its required place(0th bit, 64th bit, 128th bit or the 192nd bit) and do an OR with the 64 0's at that place of the `packedMarksUint` uint. function packMarksIntoASingleUint(uint a, uint b, uint c, uint d) private pure returns (uint packedResult) {
         uint packedMarksUint;